Prosecco & Petals

 Setup process: Create the look you want before the day.
 Take pictures so your helpers can see your vision.
 Before the day it is worth assigning each of the different stages to a different helper.
 This will ensure a more consistent look.
 On the day also appoint a member of the bridal party to go and light candles before guests enter the wedding breakfast hall.

 Set up process: Make sure to test candles or LED lights before using and take extras.
 Create your design a few days before and take pictures to distribute to set up helpers.
 Morning set up of this style will be very efficient as not much styling will be required.

-Set up process: Test lights work and burning time of candles before the day.
-Make sure glass is well wrapped on transit to the venue.
-Set up on the morning of this design will take minutes and a photo is only needed if you want an exact look.
+Set up process: Test lights work or the burning time of candles before the day.
+Make sure the glass tumblers are well wrapped on transit to the venue.
+Set up on the morning of this design will take minutes and a photo is only needed if you want an specific look.